Value-added material (VAM) - Prime Video Tech Docs

 • Bonus

 The following table lists VAM-relevant fields in EMA avails.
+Review the main EMA avail page for all other requirements.

 Field name